chen0040/keras-chatbot-web-api/README.md

 * Character-level seq2seq models
 * Word-level seq2seq models

-To translate an english sentence to other languages using web api, after the flask server is started, run the following curl POST query in your terminal:
+To make the bot reply using web api, after the flask server is started, run the following curl POST query in your terminal:

 ```bash